Common Names: chamomile, German chamomile

 Email: email@example.com (link sends e-mail)

 - German chamomile.
-Natural Medicines Web site.
-Accessed at naturalmedicines.therapeuticresearch.com/ on April 2, 2015.
+Natural Medicines website.
+Accessed at naturalmedicines.therapeuticresearch.com on November 6, 2019.
 [Database subscription].

 - Srivastava JK, Shankar E, Gupta S. Chamomile: a herbal medicine of the past with bright future.
 Molecular Medicine Reports.
 2010;3(6):895-901.